martiege/video_stream_opencv/README.md

     roslaunch video_stream_opencv video_file_to_bag.launch videofile_path:="~/git/video_stream_opencv/test/small.mp4" rosbag_path:="~/git/video_stream_opencv/test/output.bag"

 Other parameters can also be added or changed, see the rest of this readme.
+This will still work with webcams and the other formats covered by this package, but this specific launch file is designed especially for using videofiles.

 # video_stream_opencv  ![](https://travis-ci.com/ros-drivers/video_stream_opencv.svg?branch=master)